brandonybutler/april-fools-2019/README.md

 no liability or accountability if your program causes damage or does not function as intended.
 This is free source code, so please do not sell this program or its source code for financial gain.

 I will add a more in-depth description later.
+Please note however that the program is in development stages and is not stable, I am aware that the program has some issues and I will proactively try to resolve them.